tanoconsulting/datavalidator/README.md

 Usage:
 ------

 1. the set of constraints can be defined in a yaml or json file.
-This sample shows the supported syntax:
+This sample shows the supported syntax, using yaml:

     ```yaml
     constraints: